truenas/documentation/content/SCALE/SCALETutorials/Apps/StableApps/SyncthingStable.md

 {{< include file="/static/includes/AppsWizardAppNameAndVersion.md" >}}

 ### Configuration Settings
-The Syncthing app wizard is configured with all settings required to deploy the container, but you can add additional settings if you want to further customize the app in SCALE.
+The Syncthing app wizard is configured with all settings required to deploy the container, but you can add additional settings if you want to further customize the app in TrueNAS.

 {{< trueimage src="/images/SCALE/Apps/InstallSyncthingWizardSyncthingConfigSettings.png" alt="Add Syncthing Variables" id="Add Syncthing Environment Variables" >}}